ScottLogic/kort/README.md

 3. Run `npm install` on the commandline.
 This will install the dependencies into the `node_modules` folder.

+4. Run `npm run build` on the commandline.
+This will setup browserify bundle, which is needed for browser imports of modules.
+You will see `bundle.js` in the `dist` folder.

-4. Run `node app.js` from the main directory.
+5. Run `node app.js` from the main directory.
 This will start the NodeJS server on the default port 3000.

 <a name="ViaDocker"/>